buildbuddy-io/buildbuddy/docs/enterprise-api.md

   // Optional: Tag
   // If set, only targets with this tag will be returned. string tag = 3;

+  // Optional: The Target label.
+  // If set, only the target with this target label will be returned. string label = 4;
 }
 ```